sugolov/GWAS-Workshop/README.md

 A repository containing guides, gene expression data, and scripts for a Genome-Wide Association Study workshop.

 This workshop performs three Genome-Wide Association Studies on endoplasmic reticulum aminopeptidase 2 gene expression data collected by the
 Illumina microarray of HapMap3 individuals, having significant overlap with 1000 Genomes Project individuals.
-The workshop conducts a GWAS on
+The association tests are performed with
 88 YRI (Yoruba in Nigeria) individuals and 102 CEU (Northern Europeans in Utah) from the 1KG project that pass quality control at the Centre for Applied Genomics.
 Analyses on the YRI, CEU, and combined CEU and YRI individuals were performed in order to demonstrate the intersection of statistics and genomics for interested high school students.
 The workshop focuses on using PLINK and R to perform association tests and to